 Project Progress update:

-As on 10 April 2013, 956 employees are recruited.
-Currently 136 employees are undergoing training in Michelin facilities situated across the globe.
-Additionally, all junior staffs are undergoing training at CPAT-TVS polytechnic at Vanagaram, Chennai, GEEDEE Technical training Institute and DG Charities in Coimbatore.
+As on 28 August 2013, 1088 employees are recruited.
+Currently 87 employees are undergoing training in Michelin facilities situated across the globe and 381 are back from overseas training.
+Additionally, the junior staff is undergoing training at CPAT-TVS polytechnic at Vanagaram, Chennai, GEEDEE Technical training Institute and DG Charities in Coimbatore.

 Committed to preserving the region’s water resources, during the construction phase Michelin and its subcontractors are not withdrawing any water from any borewells on the industrial site premises.
 The water is being purchased from outside the industrial park.
 Once the SIPCOT Park is operational, water will be piped from the red hills reservoir located more than 20 kilometers away.

-The Michelin Training Centre, the first building to be operational on the site, was launched on 30th May, 2011.
+Michelin Training Centre, the first building to be operational on the site, was launched on 30th May, 2011.
 The main focus of this training facility is to offer training to both: Michelin employees and the local community surrounding the site.
 Apart from technical and language training to its own staff, the facility conducts training in soft and technical skills to help improve employment opportunities of the villagers, in general.
-As on 31st March 2013, the training centre has provided more than 129000 hours of training.
-Specifically, more than 63000 hours of Language training and more than 82000 hours of Technical training has been completed.
+As on 31st July 2013, the training centre has provided more than 190000 hours of training.
+Specifically, more than 96000 hours of Language training and more than 95000 hours of Technical training has been completed.

 Sustainable Mobility and Development Initiatives: